malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 ## Handling Noisy Data

+In humans, the upper layers predict what they expect to observe based on the current context.
+This is particularly evident in the case of some mild hallucinations (WUSM, 2021), eg: when hallucinating specific noises in the presence of random background noise.

-Humans use predictive signals from higher-order layers to help in the inference.
+Those predictive signals from higher-order layers help the inference within lower-level layers in the presence of noise.
 That would look something like this:

 ![prediction from above](files/An-agi-architecture-v1-prediction-from-above.png)

 ## Next state prediction

-In humans, the upper layers predict what they expect to observe based on the current context.
-This is particularly evident in the case of some mild hallucinations (WUSM, 2021), eg: when hallucinating specific noises in the presence of random background noise.

 It can be useful to predict what will happen next.
 Uses of this include:
 * simulation of actions - how would an action play out if executed?